Fraser–Winter Park station

 Fraser–Winter Park station is a train station in Fraser, Colorado.
-It is served by Amtrak's California Zephyr, which runs once daily in each direction between Chicago, and Emeryville, California, in the San Francisco Bay Area.
-The station house is unstaffed, except during the winter months.
+It is served by Amtrak's California Zephyr, which runs once daily in each direction between Chicago and Emeryville, California, in the San Francisco Bay Area.
+Since December 2024, the station has also been served by the during the winter months.

+The station house is unstaffed, except during winter.
 At 8561 ft above sea level, it is Amtrak's highest-elevation train station.